iCliniq Logo

 Introduction:

-The bowel (intestine) is an integral part of our body, and it absorbs essential nutrients from our food.
+The bowel (intestine) is an integral part of our body, absorbing essential nutrients from our food.
 It is a hollow tube that extends from the stomach like a large bowel, follows a small bowel, and ends in the anus.
 The whole intestine is lined by the mucosa that provides blood and nerve supply and contains glands that secrete digestive juices.
-In addition, several muscles and tissue are present in the intestine that aids in contraction.
+In addition, several muscles and tissues in the intestine aid in contraction.
 Therefore, any trauma or injury to the bowel mucosa results in several complications.
 Read this article to know more.

 What Is Bowel Perforation?

-Bowel perforation is characterized by the hole developed in the intestinal walls due to any trauma.
-It results in leakage of the bowel contents into the abdominal cavity, thus causing infection.
+Bowel perforation is characterized by a hole developed in the intestinal walls due to trauma.
+It results in the leakage of the bowel contents into the abdominal cavity, thus causing infection.

 What Causes Bowel Perforation?

-The main factors that lead to bowel perforation are listed down:
+The main factors that lead to bowel perforation are listed below:

 1) Small Bowel Perforation -